aviv2525/aviv2525/README.md

 - 👋 Hi, I’m Aviv
-- 🌱 I’m currently learning computer science degree
-- 💞️ I’m looking to collaborate on programming
+- 🎓 Recently graduated with a B.Sc. in Computer Science
+- 💡 Passionate about creating clean, efficient, and meaningful software
+- 🧩 Strong interest in backend development, mobile apps, and modern web technologies
+- 🚀 Eager to grow, collaborate, and take on new challenges in the tech world
-- 📫 How to reach me Avivmalul13@gmail.com
+- 📫 Let’s connect: Avivmalul13@gmail.com
-- ⚡ Fun fact: I Love Coffee!
--
+- ☕ Coffee fuels my code ☕